Legatum & Partners

 1Client remains silent

-The debtor no longer responds despite reminders and the claim must be repositioned with a credible recovery framework.
+The debtor no longer responds despite reminders and the claim must be reframed within a credible recovery process.

 2Client repeatedly promises payment